dechamps/RudeWindowFixer/README.md

 - *Transparent*, using the [layered window][] mechanism (`WS_EX_LAYERED` [extended window style][]), combined with transparency effects such as `WS_EX_TRANSPARENT` or [`SetLayeredWindowAttributes()`][].
-- *Click-through*, using the `WS_EX_NOACTIVATE` [extended window style][].
+- *Click-through*, using the same layered window mechanism.
 This prevents the window from capturing user input, which instead passes through to the window below it.
 - *Not listed* in window lists such as the taskbar or ALT+TAB, again using specific styles.